The Consumer Financial Protection Bureau Requires Mortgage Lenders to Follow Regulations

 Real Estate Settlement Procedures Act (RESPA) Requirements

-Under RESPA, lenders must provide borrowers with a Good Faith Estimate (GFE) of settlement costs within three days of loan application.
-This empowers borrowers to understand the expenses associated with their mortgage.
-Additionally, before closing, lenders are obligated to furnish borrowers with a HUD-1 Settlement Statement, detailing all charges related to the mortgage transaction.
-This measure aims to prevent surprise fees at closing, promoting transparency.
+Under RESPA, lenders give borrowers a Good Faith Estimate (GFE) of settlement costs within three days of applying.
+This helps borrowers understand their expenses.
+Before closing, lenders must provide a HUD-1 Settlement Statement listing all charges.
+This stops surprise fees at closing.

-Furthermore, RESPA permits the establishment of escrow accounts for the payment of property taxes and insurance, safeguarding the interests of both the borrower and the lender.
-Moreover, the law prohibits sellers from mandating the use of a specific title insurance company, shielding borrowers from being coerced into costly or unnecessary services.
+RESPA allows escrow accounts for property taxes and insurance, protecting both borrower and lender.
+The law also stops sellers from forcing specific title insurance, preventing borrowers from paying for unnecessary services.

 State Laws Affecting Mortgage Lenders